-- 19. The Epidemic Notice also unlocks the power to for the Prime Minister to also make Epidemic Management Notices.
+- 14. The Epidemic Notice also unlocks the power to for the Prime Minister to also make Epidemic Management Notices.
 Three notices are in place: the Epidemic Preparedness (Epidemic Management COVID-19) Notice 2020, the Epidemic Preparedness (Epidemic Management COVID-19) Notice (No 2) 2020 and the Epidemic Preparedness (Epidemic Management COVID-19 Parole Act 2020 and Sentencing Act 2002) Notice 2020.
-These notices amend 12 statutory provisions across four statutes.
-For examples, they enable greater flexibility in relation to managing parole conditions, given physical distancing requirements. - 20.
-There are also nine immediate modification orders in place under section 15 of the Act, through which the effect of primary legislation is temporarily modified to relax statutory requirements or restrictions to enable compliance that would otherwise be impossible or impractical.
-For example, the immediate modification orders relax
+These notices activate epidemic provisions under the Social Security Act 2018, Immigration Act 2009, Parole Act 2002 and the Sentencing Act 2002.
+For example, they enable greater flexibility in relation to managing parole conditions, given physical distancing requirements. - 15.
+As at 9 June 2021, there are nine immediate modification orders in place under section 15 of the Act, through which the effect of primary legislation is temporarily modified to relax statutory requirements or restrictions to enable compliance that would otherwise be impossible or impractical.
+For example, the immediate modification orders relax requirements for citizens to physically complete forms or be physically present to participate in activities or access government or other services.
+One immediate

-- requirements for citizens to physically complete forms or be physically present to participate in activities or access government or other services. - 21.
+- modification order: (Epidemic Preparedness (COVID-19 Te Awa Tupua (Whanganui River Claims Settlement) Act 2017 Term of Appointments to Te Pou Tupua' will be revoked on 10 June 2021.
+Seven Immediate Notification Orders will be automatically revoked when Epidemic Notice expires or is revoked. - 16.
 In addition, a number of the provisions introduced through the COVID-19 Response (Further Management Measures) Legislation Act 2020 are contingent on the Epidemic Notice remaining in place.
 For example, one of the provisions is an obligation on coroners to test for COVID-19.
 Another provision enables the Commerce Commission to authorise conduct that may technically breach the restrictions on cartel conduct, but which is of such a benefit to the public that it should be permitted.